Protocol Design

 - 1-2%+ profit on positions (via penalized mark price, scales with IV)

-- 5% bounty on debt covered (from user's collateral)
+- 5% bounty on debt (guaranteed by insurance fund)

 After liquidation, the liquidator owns the acquired positions and can: